McMosto/McMosto/README.md

-- 👋 Hi, I’m @McMosto
+- 👋 Hi, I’m @ArielMos
-- 👀 I’m interested in hockey,guitar and computers
+- 👀 I’m interested in computers, programming and gym
-- 🌱 I’m currently learning c# at school
+- 🌱 I’m currently learning c# and python at school and java in the university
 - 📫 How to reach me - aremit33@gmail.com

 <!---